HyunjuKang/nmd_eff_rfr/Reviewer_eAe7.md

 [3] Lin, Wanyu, Hao Lan, and Baochun Li.
 "Generative causal explanations for graph neural networks."
 In International Conference on Machine Learning, pp. 6666-6679.
 PMLR, 2021.

 [4] Lin, Wanyu, Hao Lan, Hao Wang, and Baochun Li.
 "Orphicx: A causality-inspired latent variable model for interpreting graph neural networks."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 13729-13738.
 2022.

-We express our sincere gratitude for  the opportunity to improve our paper based on your valuable feedback.
-The revisions made in response aim to comprehensively address the raised concerns.